 2. Read the piece

 Instruct your child to read the chosen piece aloud.
 Discuss it, if necessary.
 The piece does not need to be learned in a day.
-Allow the child to practice reading the piece once or twice a week for five to ten minutes over a few weeks, or longer if necessary, until he can recite the piece beautifully and with expression.
+Allow the child to practice reading the piece once or twice a week for five to ten minutes each day over a few weeks, or longer if necessary, until he can recite the piece beautifully and with expression.
 Incorporate elements of delivery as discussed below.

 3. Practice delivery

 Your child should stand while reciting to ensure full use of the diaphragm and lungs.
 If your child has difficulty pronouncing words in the passage, work with him to compose a list of like-sounding words that he can practice reading out loud.

-Next, encourage your child to read through the piece and think about how he should use his tone of voice to communicate the author’s intent.
+Next, encourage him to read through the piece and think about how he should use his tone of voice to communicate the author’s intent.
 He should also consider where a pause would be effective.

 Some pieces lend themselves well to movement, such as raising an arm in salute or pretending to look through a spyglass.
 Movement should be minimal though.